 The Group IT function at Lancashire oversees all the Group and entity level IT matters.
 The function is led by Paul Gregory, who reports to the Group CEO, Alex Maloney.
-Paul Gregory is the Group CUO, LUK CEO and an Executive Director of the LUK Board and is assisted by the Group Head of IT, Jed Farr.
+Paul Gregory is the Group CUO, LUK CEO and an Executive Director of the LUK Board and is assisted by the Group Chief Information Officer, Richard Hayes.
 Its key responsibilities are to deliver IT services and support in alignment with the Group's corporate strategy.